- Undergraduate Admissions Information

 - Online Catalog

-Specific registration information is published by the Registrar prior to each academic session.
-Students may register either by mail, by fax (570) 961-4758, by web (if enrolled in a degree, certificate or certification program) through the MarywoodYou portal at www.marywood.edu/you, or in person for each term during which they expect to attend classes.
-Matriculating students and those in a certificate or certification program need the approval of the Chairperson/ Advisor, or Administrator; other students need the signature of the Associate Director of Retention Management.
+Specific registration information is distributed by the Registrar prior to each academic session.
+Students may register either by mail, by fax (570) 961-4758, by web (if enrolled in a degree, certificate or certification program) through the MarywoodYou portal at www.marywood.edu/you or in person for each term during which they expect to attend classes.
+Matriculating students and those in a certificate or certification program need the approval of the chairperson/advisor, or administrator; other students need the signature of the Director of Academic Success in the Academic Progress Office or designee.

 A student may be denied further registration if progress toward the completion of his/her planned program of studies becomes unsatisfactory, or in the event of financial delinquency.